 Of the many things I do, writing is what I enjoy the most.
 It is also what I have done the longest.
 Putting ideas on paper is a passion that goes as far back as I can remember.

 I write fluently in Portuguese as well as in English.
-I am a columnist for the ATA Chronicle and other T&I blogs.
-I am also the author of numerous LinkedIn Articles.
+I am a columnist for the ATA Chronicle, the specialized journal of the American Translators Association, with a readership in the thousands.

 I am the author of fiction and non-fiction works.
 My first book — O Eu em Cubos — was a compilation of short stories.
 It came out in 2003.